Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Results

 \subsubsection{Screen selection (Exp AQ)}

-Algorithm screening (selecting the best-performing algorithm from a pool) produces d\(_z\) = +0.27 (N = 2,047).
+Algorithm screening (selecting the best-performing algorithm from a pool) produces d\(_z\) = +0.27 (\(\Delta\)AUC = +0.013, N = 2,047).
 The screen inflation is K-invariant:

+The numerical identity across K = 1, 5, 11 reflects mechanism, not measurement coincidence.
+Two parts: (i) the K=1 row is non-zero because a \emph{single} screen evaluation against the test holdout is already selection bias (relative to the random-of-1 clean baseline); and (ii) additional candidates from a correlated pool produce no empirically detectable growth, because all K algorithms evaluated on the same CV folds fit the same signal in the same data; their errors are highly correlated, so the effective number of independent draws stays near 1 regardless of \(K\) and the maximum barely grows.
+The bias is empirically constant across K = 1 to 11; extrapolation to K \(\gg\) 11 would predict mild additional growth at the correlation-attenuated rate, but the experiment does not test that range.

+Seed inflation (Exp AP) shows the opposite pattern.
+For stochastic algorithms (RF in my experiments), different seeds produce sufficient prediction variance that the effective number of independent draws grows with \(K\), so the maximum grows logarithmically.
+For deterministic algorithms (LR), seed inflation is zero (the convex optimizer produces the same model regardless of seed).
+Whether the variance reflects genuinely independent models or merely different boundary-case alignments is outside this paper's scope; the empirical pattern is logarithmic growth for stochastic algorithms.

-The bias is constant across K = 1 to 11.
-The explanation is correlation: all K algorithms are evaluated on the same CV folds --- same training rows, same test points.
-Their errors are highly correlated because they fit the same signal in the same data.
-When draws are nearly identical, adding more of them barely moves the maximum.
-This is the opposite of seed inflation (Exp AP), where each seed produces a genuinely different model with only moderate correlation, so the maximum grows logarithmically with K. The K-invariance does not mean screening is harmless --- d\(_z\) = +0.27 is real bias from a single reporting decision.
-And screening rarely happens in isolation: in practice it compounds with tuning, feature selection, and other pipeline choices that each contribute their own selection pressure.
-It means the bias comes from the single act of evaluating on held-out data and picking the winner, not from the number of candidates in the pool.
+The K-invariance does not mean screening is harmless: d\(_z\) = +0.27 is real bias from a single reporting decision, and in practice screening compounds with tuning, feature selection, and other pipeline choices that each contribute their own selection pressure.
+The bias comes from the single act of evaluating on held-out data and picking the winner, not from the number of candidates.